Sebagodirio/api-rest-golang-mysql/README.md

-# api-rest-golang-mysql
+# app-golang-mysql

-## This is a simple rest-api using golang and mysql in order to learn how to integrate them.
+## This is a simple application using golang and mysql in order to learn how to integrate them.

 - The application provides a view made in .tmpl.
 These archives provides an HTML view for creating, updating, deleting and showing all the employees.